Triamec/DirectFeed/README.md

 The `PositionDimensionality` preference affects the amount of data sent to one axis.
 The application supports the following values:

-- 1 – send position.
+- 1 – send position (not recommended since firmware doesn't yet derive velocity and acceleration).
-- 2 – send position and velocity.
+- 2 – send position and velocity (not recommended since firmware doesn't yet derive acceleration).
 - 3 – send position, velocity, and acceleration.

 The imported data must have an according layout.